DrupalHub/flag-directive/readme.md

 # Drupal part
 For now you'll need to set up a few things.
 Look at [this](https://gist.github.com/RoySegall/fcb38410b3ecacc3b1d8) gist for more info.

+You also need to enable Restful token auth module.